 I don’t like chocolate, partly because I am chocolate and that toes the line of cannibalism, but mainly because the options here in the states are gross and ho-hum.
 When I walked into Cacao & Cardamom, Houston’s premiere luxury chocolatier, my life was forever changed.
 From the amazingly radiant chocolate confections, to the wafting aroma of chocolate in the air I couldn’t tell if I was still on Westheimer or had moved on up to Cloud 9.

 When asked about her chocolate shop Annie shared that “Cacao & Cardamom was born with the desire of reviving the rich culture surrounding cacao and chocolate, using new ideas and techniques to open an infinite world of possibilities and change the way we see chocolate.
 Chocolate has captivated my world and has inspired me to use my experiences, travels, and culinary insight to create unique handmade confections.

-Annie’s chocolates remind us to live in the moment and to be more mindful of our present experiences all the while traveling to wherever the spices and chocolate may take you!
+Annie’s chocolates remind us to live in the moment.
+To be more mindful of our present experiences while traveling to wherever the spices and chocolates may take you! – Me

 (L to R) Guava Tamarind, Chipotle, Szechuan Peppercorn and Mango Caramel

 I was invited in for a private tasting of Cacao & Cardamom’s finest chocolates just in time to share with you for Valentine’s Day!
 If you haven’t yet determined what you will be getting your loved ones on this day of “LOVE” this should help make your decision easier.
 Thank me later.

 We tasted 4 chocolates last night that ranges from sweet to savory to chocolate with a kick!
 They were tasty, innovative and almost to pretty to eat.
 But rest assured we did.
 In addition to the chocolates we were also service wines that complimented the chocolates.
 These wines and others are available for purchase in the store.